Camila Cabello Claps Back At Body-Shamers As Shawn Mendes Twins With Lil Hank Williams

 Former One Direction singer Liam Payne stated, “Name a better duo,” while One Republic singer Ryan Tedder said, “Young Town Road,” riffing on the hit song’s real title, “Old Town Road.”

-Meanwhile, as each of these celebrated singers pursue personal goals, Camila Cabello and Shawn Mendes will hopefully continue to show their love for each other in couple pictures on social media as they have done many times in the past.
+Meanwhile, as each of these celebrated singers pursues personal goals, Camila Cabello and Shawn Mendes will hopefully continue to show their love for each other in couple pictures on social media as they have done many times in the past.